l-x-x/l-x-x.github.io/news/README.md

 ## News
 ### 2024
+- July.
+Xiaohui was invited to the [Energy Correlators at the Collider Frontier workshop](https://indico.mitp.uni-mainz.de/event/358/overview) at MITP, Mainz, and gave a seminar talk on nucleon energy correlators, the talk slides can be found [here](https://indico.mitp.uni-mainz.de/event/358/contributions/5004/attachments/3607/4681/neec-eccf.pdf)

 - May.
 Congrats to Hao-tian on passing his Ph.D. defense.
 He will be a postdoc research fellow at ANL and Northwestern U. this September.

 - March.
 Our previous [work](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.130.181901) about a new method to explore gluon saturation is now highlighted by the Dept. of Energy, USA.
 [Read the highlight](https://science.osti.gov/np/Highlights/2024/3e).